jiaweihong/paxful-helper/README.md

 ## Download link

 ~~Chrome Store: https://chrome.google.com/webstore/detail/paxful-helper/inmmpimgdldcgmcglgoplllhpnkhlfja?hl=en~~

-The link is no longer valid as the project has been discontinued .
+The link is no longer valid as the project has been discontinued and as a result have been removed from the chrome store.
+It had about ~20 active users.